shendypratamaa/.dotfiles/README.md

 <hr>

 - **node** \
      Im using nvm for manage my node version

 ```nvm"
 nvm install --lts && nvm use node
 ```

 - **zsh-plugins** \
-    re-open terminal will install zsh utils, or you can type `src` \
+     re-open terminal will install zsh utils, or you can type `src`

 - **Tmux-plugins** \
-    go to tmux session `ctrl-a + shift-i` will install tpm etc \
+     go to tmux session `ctrl-a + shift-i` will install tpm etc

 - **check installation**\
-last check with `brew doctor` \
+    last check with `brew doctor` if the output is brew _your system is ready to brew_ \
-if the output is brew _your system is ready to brew_ \
+    `mydotfile` config ready to go \
-great your awesome, `mydotfile` config ready to go
+    great your awesome ❤️

 <hr>